Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 * Removed all duplicate trivia questions to decrease likelihood of duplicate questions appearing.

 ## Added
+* Re-added the ability to purchase additional AI Chat Bot requests (You no longer need to have an active premium subscription to purchase additional requests)
 * Several `/trivia` categories had very few questions so over a thousand new questions have been added.
 (Up to a total of over 2,600+ now!)
 * Added two new categories to `/trivia`.
 "Art" and "Celebrities"